 This article contains minor spoilers.
 It has taken a while for the traditional BBC ghost story to make a fully formed return in the 21st century.
-This is surprising considering the popularity of the return of other genre television traditions from Doctor Who to Battlestar Galactica, but the singular ghost story at Christmas has taken … Continue reading The Tractate Middoth – Mark Gatiss (BBC Ghost Story at Christmas).
+This is surprising considering the popularity of the return of other genre television traditions from Doctor Who to Battlestar Galactica, but the singular ghost story at Christmas has taken some time to get right.
+Before this recent M.R.
+James … Continue reading The Tractate Middoth – Mark Gatiss (BBC Ghost Story at Christmas).

 Two writers who could be said to epitomise the ideas of Folk Horror, M.R.
 James and Nigel Kneale, while addressing these ideals through different media, are writers whose work often crept into the same realm.
-This has lead to both of their work having a natural relationship with each other, with one almost being a … Continue reading An Ancient Evil: M.R.
+This has lead to both of their work having a natural relationship with each other, with one almost being a reincarnation of the other.
+Of course, to imply such things … Continue reading An Ancient Evil: M.R.
 James and Nigel Kneale.

 This review contains spoilers.
 The second release of the BBC Christmas ghost stories finds the real birth of it as a staple of the wintery Christmas nights of the 1970s and showcases the first two of five serials by Lawrence Gordon Clark.
 Though both of the stories are again M.R James adaptations the connecting factor here, apart from being chronologically accurate, is the inclusion in … Continue reading BBC Ghost Stories – The Stalls of Barchester/A Warning To The Curious (1971/1972)